List of Johns Hopkins University defunct societies: Cane Club

-The Roughnecks
+Roughnecks

 The Roughnecks were a group of sophomores from the Undergraduate Student Council, including their president, who oversaw "Class Day" which was a hazing event for new freshmen.
 Class Day, or Hell Day as it was often referred to in the Hullabaloo, was an annual event when sophomores would troll around all day physically abusing unsuspecting freshmen.
 When it started in the early 1900s, it was more violent, with freshmen sustaining actual injuries.
 It eventually grew into something far more tame as the administration began to frown upon actual hazing.
 By the late 1960s, Class Day had become a tug-of-war between the classes.
 Today, it has been renamed "The Class Clash" and consists of a volleyball game.

-The second primary task of the Roughnecks was to crash the Freshmen Banquet.
-The freshman President was tasked annually, when elected in the fall, to organize a secret dinner for all of the freshmen by the end of the second semester.
-The Roughnecks were to organize the sophomores to crash the dinner.
+The second primary task of the Roughnecks was to crash the freshmen banquet.
+The freshman president was tasked annually, when elected in the fall, to organize a secret dinner for all of the freshmen by the end of the second semester.
+The Roughnecks organized the sophomores to crash the dinner.
 These instances often got violent and led to civil punishment.
-Things came to a head on April 23, 1923, when the sophomore class crashed the Freshmen Banquet, and subsequent rioting led to the arrest of four sophomores.
-Another instance occurred on March 22, 1927, where the Roughnecks again stormed the Freshmen Banquet at the National Guard Armory in Annapolis.
-Police and fire departments arrive and ten students are jailed on charges of destroying state property, malicious mischief, and rioting; four are taken to the hospital.
+Things came to a head on April 23, 1923, when the sophomore class crashed the freshmen banquet, and subsequent rioting led to the arrest of four sophomores.
+Another instance occurred on March 22, 1927, where the Roughnecks again stormed the freshmen banquet at the National Guard Armory in Annapolis.
+Police and fire departments arrive, and ten students are jailed on charges of destroying state property, malicious mischief, and rioting; four are taken to the hospital.
 The melee causes three thousand dollars in property damage in the armory.
-Pressured by the administration, the Student Council passed a rule that fighting is not allowed from two hours before a banquet until an hour after.
+Pressured by the administration, the student council passed a rule that fighting is not allowed from two hours before a banquet until an hour after.
 Shortly thereafter, the Roughnecks were forced out of existence.

 The founding class of Ubiquiteers.
 James Shirley Sweeney (front row, third from left) stands next to School leaders William H. Howell (to the right of Sweeney), and William Henry Welch.
 Five years later, Howell would memorialize Sweeney's inspiration for the student group.